Video-Nomad/gs-curvetools-docs/docs/source/layers-customization.rst

   :align: right
   :width: 400px

-By holding RMB on Colors Filter you will open the Color mode marking menu.
+By holding RMB on the Colors Filter you will open the Color mode marking menu.

 - Randomize Colors will randomize Layer colors when clicked.
-The default values for randomization is Saturation range from 0.5 to 1.0, Hue 0.0 to 1.0 and Value from 0.3 to 0.7
+The default values for randomization are Saturation range from 0.5 to 1.0, Hue 0.0 to 1.0 and Value from 0.3 to 0.7.
 - Apply Curve Colors will sync the curve color in each layer to the color of that layer.
 - Reset Curve Colors will reset the colors of the curves to their default Maya color.
-- Custom Colors Window will open a window where the user can customize Layers color, save a preset and generate new colors.
+- Custom Colors Window will open a window where the user can customize layer colors, save a preset and generate new colors.

 .. _layer-customization-window: